-In addition to theme park tickets, Guests must also have a theme park reservation before entering the park.
+In addition to theme park tickets, Guests may also need a theme park reservation before entering the park.
 Luckily, there’s no additional cost for theme park reservations once you’ve purchased your theme park tickets.
 All reservations are made through a system called Disney Park Pass.
 This program originally began as a way of maintaining social distancing during the COVID-19 pandemic, but has remained in place as a method to reduce crowds and better forecast attendance and park staffing.
-The number of available reservations for each day is limited, and availability may vary based on the type of ticket you have and whether you are staying at a Disney hotel or off-site.
+The number of available reservations for each day is limited, and requirements/availability may vary based on the type of ticket you have.

 How much are Disney water park tickets?